StefanLeng/gurps-gridless/README.md

 I don't think any differnt aspect ratio will work.

 For multi hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if nessesary.
-To move the the center of rotation to center of the first hex of a token of lenght X (in hexes), set the Anchor Y to 1 - 0.5 / x
+To move the the center of rotation to center of the first hex of a token of lenght X (in hexes), set the Anchor Y to <br/>1 - 0.5 / x

-If you have to scale your token image, this will be interfer with the transaltion, because the anchor is used as the center of scaling.
-In this case, the formular will become (1 - 0.5 / x) / scale + 0.5
+If you have to scale your token image, this will be interfer with the translation, because the anchor is used as the center of scaling.
+In this case, the formular will become <br/>(1 - 0.5 / x) / scale + 0.5

 Examples: